-- 3 In the Audit Log region, activate the Enable Audit Logging check box. - 4 Enable the events you want to record. - 5 Click Apply. - 6 Click OK to close the Preferences dialog box.
+- 2 Select Enterprise Server from the list box. - 3 In the Audit Log region, activate the Enable Audit Logging check box. - 4 Enable the events you want to record. - 5 Click Apply.

+6 Click OK to close the Preferences dialog box.